danyvarghese/One-Shot-ILP/ILP/README.md

 recognition.
 The spherical feature of Malayalam characters are the main reason for this problem.

-We selected the hand-written characters provided by [Omniglot](https://github.com/brendenlake/omniglot) [1,2] dataset.
-Feature extraction is done by using a set of advanced geometrical features and directional features.

-The Dataset folder contains 3 files

-1. _Character_Malayalm_Dataset.csv_ : Holds the feature values which is extracted from the 'Omniglot' dataset fro Malayalam Characters.

-2. _feature.py_ : This script will generate the prolog file(_OSHD.pl_) for the OSHD experiment which contains **Background Knowledge, Positive & Negative examples, Setup details for OSHD**

-3. _OSHD.pl_ : prolog file.
-By Default, all the examples added as negative examples with weight **-3**.
-Please change one of them as positive by adding a weight of **+11** instead of **-3**

 ## How to run

 You will need  [YAP Prolog](https://github.com/vscosta/yap-6.3) and [GILPS](https://github.com/JoseCSantos/GILPS).

-Place the ILP  folder in the GILPS root folder.
+Download  and place the _ILP & datasets_  folders in the GILPS root folder.
 Then, in the command line, execute the _run.pl_ as follows;

 yap -l run.pl